(Ph.D. University of Iowa, 2010)

 I am Associate Professor of Hispanic Linguistics specializing in syntax.
 In my research, I seek to discover insight on how language is represented within the human mind - in monolinguals and multilinguals alike.
 My theoretical interest focuses on the syntax of subjects, clitics and left-peripheral elements and their interaction with information structure.
 I additionally employ a variety of experimental methods based on second language acquisition and psycholinguistic research in order to elicit quantitative psycholinguistic grammar judgment data.
 My current research interests include the prosody of contrast and CLLD in Galician and Spanish, the L2 acquisition of word order variation in Spanish, and subject expression in partial null-subject languages like Caribbean Spanish, Brazilian Portuguese, Finnish, and Marathi.
 You can see my Linguistics Program webpage here, and my Academia.edu page here.

-Sad news: Two of my former professors, Dr. Alice Davison and Dr. William Davies, passed in 2017.
+Sad news: Two of my former professors at Iowa, Dr. Alice Davison and Dr. William Davies, passed in 2017.
 They will be dearly missed.
 The term paper I wrote in Bill's Advanced Syntax class at Iowa became my dissertation topic, and later, my first book.

 I am a faculty advisor for the Delta Gamma chapter of Sigma Delta Pi, the Spanish Honor Society at UGA.